VISTANet: VIsual Spoken Textual Additive Net for Interpretable Multimodal Emotion Recognition: Proposed Work

-The proposed system, VISTA Net's architecture, is shown in Fig.~\ref{fig:archi} which has been decided based on the ablation studies discussed in Section~\ref{sec:ablation2}.
-It fuses image, speech \& text features using a hybrid of two-stage intermediate and late fusion, which considers all possible pairs of all three modalities and automatically weights them without human intervention.
-The intermediate fusion combines the information from various modalities before classifying, i.e., after feature extraction, whereas late fusion combines the information after classification.
+The proposed system, VISTANet's architecture, is shown in Fig.~\ref{fig:archi}, which has been decided based on the ablation studies discussed in Section~\ref{sec:ablation2}.
+It fuses image, speech \& text features using a hybrid of two-stage intermediate (pairwise) and late fusion, which considers all possible pairs of all three modalities and automatically weights them without human intervention. {This staged approach combines the strengths of intermediate and late fusion.
+The intermediate fusion captures unique interactions between image, speech, and text modalities and then the model integrates these insights through late fusion for a comprehensive analysis.}

-The three modalities are fed into two types of networks: a pre-trained and a simpler network.
-The intuition behind this approach is to build a fully automated multimodal emotion classifier by including various modalities' in all possible combinations and learning their weights while training without any human intervention.
-The proposed system contains $P_i$ and $S_i$ for image, $P_s$ and $S_s$ for speech, and $P_t$ and $S_t$ for text, denoting pre-trained and simpler networks respectively.
-The input speech has been converted to a log-mel spectrogram before feeding into the network.
+The three modalities are fed into two types of networks: pre-trained and simpler networks.
+The intuition behind this approach is to build a fully automated multimodal emotion classifier by including various modalities in all possible combinations and learning their weights while training without any human intervention.
+The proposed system contains $P_i$ and $S_i$ for image, $P_s$ and $S_s$ for speech, and $P_t$ and $S_t$ for text, denoting pre-trained and simpler networks, respectively.
+The input speech has been converted to a log-mel spectrogram before being fed into the network.
+A combination of complex pre-trained models has been employed with simpler, adaptable models to enhance the system's efficiency and adaptability.
+This setup mirrors a dynamic where a structured, rule-following member (complex pre-trained model) provides robust foundational knowledge, guiding a flexible, adaptable member (simpler model).
+This arrangement allows the simpler models to adapt and apply these insights to new scenarios, thus maintaining the unique identity of each modality while optimizing overall system responsiveness.
+By leveraging the strengths of both model types, VISTANet ensures that learning is not only comprehensive but also sufficiently flexible, allowing for an effective integration of insights across different modalities.